 a) The admission of additional children would not breach the infant class size limit; or

-b) The admission arrangements did not comply with admissions law or had not been correctly and impartially applied and the child would have been offered a place if the arrangements had complied or had been correctly and impartially applied; or
+b) The admission arrangements did not comply with the admissions law or had not been correctly and impartially applied and the child would have been offered a place if the arrangements had complied or had been correctly or impartially applied; or

 c) The panel decides the decision to refuse admission was not one which a reasonable admission authority would have made in the circumstances of the case.

 The Breach Appeal Statement and Appeals form can be found in the folder below.